wp-plugins/wp-conversion-boxes/README.txt

 * 7 new templates for Email Optin Boxes and Video Email Optin Boxes.
 * Some minor bug fixes.
 * Slight improvement in conversion tracking.
 Now conversions mean both optins and clicks for optin boxes and cta boxes.

+= 1.0.3 =
+* IMPORTANT UPDATE - Color picker was not showing up earlier on Customization page, it’s now fixed.
+* Added option to change box name under Box Settings page.

+= 1.0.2 =
+* IMPORTANT UPDATE - Global settings was not working, now working.

+= 1.0.1 =
+* IMPORTANT UPDATE - Lots of bug fixes
+* Must update to 1.0.1 from 1.0.0 for proper plugin functioning.

 == Updates ==